Make Skateboarding Community.

 The Story behind Make SB Community

-Being brought up in Kibagare slum is very challenging considering things like negative influence, drugs and substance abuse, crime, food challenges, financial constraints and schooling.
-Only a few get the chance to attend high school and higher education.
+Being brought up in Kibagare slum comes with many challenges — from negative influences, drug and substance abuse, crime to financial hardships and limited access to education.
+Only a few get the opportunity to attend high school and higher education.

-Make SB desires to advocate for skateboarding and we are working with other skateboarders and volunteers to achieve this.
+That’s why Make SB is committed to advocating for skateboarding in the community.
+We’re working alongside passionate skateboarders and volunteers to achieve this.
 Our mission is to empower kids through the power of skateboarding and help them transform into strong individuals, fostering a strong and resilient community.
 Story written by Kiara, Founder of Make SB Community.